 By using a product from the same range on each type of wood, that needs to be matched, you can obtain a closer colour match.
 Where possible, it is best to use a clear coating on the darkest wood and a coloured coating on the lightest wood.
 Oil is a good option because it penetrates well into the wood, colouring it and protecting it at the same time.
 With an oil, you can also apply a second coloured coat if the match is not close enough after the first attempt.
 Hard wax oil is a superior oil that is also available in colours.
 For example, to match new pine to old pine use 1 part whiskey hard wax oil to 1 part clear hard wax oil on the new wood and just clear on the old wood.

-Extra tough clear varnish or hard wax oil offer a clear alternative to the wax products.
+A Wood Varnish or a Hard Wax Oil offer a clear alternative to the wax products.
 The difference is that they will slightly darken the colour of the wood, applying a little water to the wood will give you an indication of the final finish.
 We have had samples of varnishes that claim to keep the wood "Looking exactly as it is before applying the varnish" but they don't actually work.
 If you know of a product that does keep the wood looking the same but protected then we would love to hear from you.
 N.B.
 There is a product called Bona Naturale that is as clear as you can get but it is well over £100 for a 5L tub which will cover about 3 coats on an area that is 15 square metres.
 We can obtain this product if it interests you.
 Roughly speaking it will make your wood look somewhere between how it is before anything has been applied to it and how it looks once it has been wetted with water.

 Essentially there is no difference between a stain and a dye, they are both coloured liquids that don't offer a sheen or protection, they simply colour the wood.
 Our dyes are very concentrated and are available in the primary colours.
 Sometimes a product may have the word stain in its' title even though it is a protective coating also.
 However we believe that a stain should simply stain the wood and not do anything else because a better result will be achieved if clear coats are applied on top of a stain.